How to Grocery Shop on a Budget

 3. Create a Meal Plan

-Dedicate a few hours over the weekend to preparing large quantities of staple items such as rice, roasted vegetables, and grilled fish or chicken.
-Once everything is cooked, portion the food into containers for a quick and easy grab-and-go option throughout the week.
+It’s not too difficult too–just allot a few hours over the weekend to preparing large quantities of staple items such as rice, roasted vegetables, and grilled fish or chicken.

 4. Make a Grocery List and Stick to It

-Creating a grocery list before you hit the store is more than just a way to stay organized—it’s a smart strategy to keep your spending in check when learning how to grocery shop on a budget for one or more people.
-A study by Dole found that 56% of Americans typically use a list, and most of them agreed that it really helps curb overspending.
+Creating a grocery list before you head over to the store is more than just being organized—it’s a smart strategy to keep your spending in check when grocery shopping on a budget for one or more people.

 shopping list grocery stoer